-Website structure is a crucial aspect of Search Engine Optimization (SEO) that is often overlooked by website owners.
+Website structure is an important aspect of Search Engine Optimization (SEO) that is often overlooked by website owners.
 A well-structured website can make all the difference when it comes to improving search engine rankings, increasing visibility, and enhancing user experience.

 Website structure refers to the way in which the content of a website is organized and how the pages on a site are linked together.
 A good setup makes it easy for both search engines and users to navigate and understand the content of a site.